Daily Living on a Grief Journey

 It is still difficult to go to weddings without a partner and for sure attending a funeral is not a simple task.
 I heard a very good saying the other day - I wish my insides matched my outsides.
 IT IS SO TRUE!
 At this point, most everyone unfamiliar with these feelings sees you participating in daily events and circumstances and therefore thinks "Oh, she's doing so good."
 But the truth is we harbor deep feelings that are not easy to share because we think people are thinking this way.

-I am fortunate to have some wonderful friends and family that I can call when I get to this point, but I will be honest.
-Sometimes I just don't because I think they've had enough of me.
+Fortunately, I have wonderful friends and family that I can call when I get to this point, but to be honest, sometimes I just don't call because I think they've had enough of me.

 Awesome Facebook Page